 What to see and do in Zutphen

-The list with places to see and do in Zutphen might seem long, especially for such a small place, but keep in mind that these places are merely minutes walking from each other, if not one next to the other.
+The list of things to do in Zutphen might seem long, especially for such a small place, but keep in mind that these places are merely minutes walking from each other, if not one next to the other.
 You’ll only turn your head the other way and see the next point of interest.

 • Whisper boat ride on the Berkel river.
 On a tour that lasts about one hour, you can discover the city from a different perspective while listening to interesting stories from your guide.